Analysing the performance of a grant management service

 • the opportunities for improvements we'd identified throughout our interviews and workshops

-• an assessment of existing Commercial Off The Shelf (COTS) grant making solutions that could be implemented to meet the GLAs needs
+• an assessment of existing off-the-shelf grant making solutions the GLA could use

 • analysis from a collaborative research findings workshop with senior service stakeholders

-3. Choose the most appropriate of our recommended approaches for replacing the current solution (e.g. either a COTS or bespoke solution), based on the chosen strategy
+• choose the most appropriate of our recommended approaches for replacing the current solution (either an off-the-shelf or bespoke solution), based on the chosen strategy

 Our findings highlighted a range of issues to senior management.
 By engaging them in collaborative workshops, we helped foster a holistic view and shared understanding of these across their team.

-“Really good engagement by Marvell team : ) ” Senior stakeholder feedback from a collaborative workshop
+“Really good engagement by the Marvell team.”
+Feedback from a collaborative workshop

 Get in touch